 The Company maintains a 100% interest in the Mel diamond project.
-The project consists of approximately 56,075 hectares on the Melville Peninsula, Nunavut, approximately 140 km south of the community of Hall Beach and 210 km northeast of the community of Naujaat.
+The project consists of approximately 56,075 hectares on the Melville Peninsula, Nunavut, approximately 140 km south of the community of Sanirajaq (formerly Hall Beach) and 210 km northeast of the community of Naujaat.
 The property is located within 18 km of tidewater and hosts several well defined kimberlite indicator mineral (KIM) trains.
 On October 16, 2017, the Company announced the prospecting discovery of the diamondiferous ML8 kimberlite near the up-ice termination of the northernmost KIM train.
-ML8 was identified in subcrop and float and a total of 23 diamonds greater than the 0.106mm sieve size were recovered from caustic fusion analyses of a 62.1 kg composite sample of the kimberlite.